ClarissaMilligan/CS-1180-FA25/README.md

 | More resource intensive | More lightweight |
 | Git integration | Git integration |
 | Easier start-up | More customization |

+#### IntelliJ
+1. Navigate to [jetbrains.com](https://www.jetbrains.com/idea/download/?section=windows) to download IntelliJ.
+2. If you are not using Windows, click the corresponding tab for your Operating System.
+Scroll down to IntelliJ IDEA Community Edition.
+(IntelliJ IDEA Ultimate is paid software.)
+3. Click download.
+Note: make sure you are clicking download for the Community Edition.
+4. Once the file has downloaded, navigate to the downloaded file and double-click it to run the installer.
+5. Follow all prompts.
+   * On the "Installation Options" menu, make sure to select ".java" under "Create Associations".
+   * Additionally, select "Add "bin" folder to the PATH" under "Update PATH Variables".
+   * You can also select "Add "Open Folder as Project"" under "Update Context Menu".
+6. Allow IntelliJ to restart your computer.
+7. IntelliJ is installed!